Existence, Regularity, and a Strong It\^o Formula for the Isochronal Phase of SPDE: Setup

 \section{Setup}

 We consider an evolution equation of the form

 and its stochastic perturbation

-Here, $L$ is a linear operator generating a $C_0$-semigroup on a Hilbert space $H$, $N$ is a nonlinearity defined on a densely, continuously embedded Banach subspace $E$ of $H$, $\sigma\ge0$, $B$ is a linear operator on $H$, and $(W_t)_{t\ge0}$ is a cylindrical Wiener process, as defined in \cite[Chapter 4.1.2]{DPZ14}.
-More precisely, we make the following assumptions on \eqref{eq:ODE}~and \eqref{eq:SDE}.
+Here, $L$ is a linear operator generating a $C_0$-semigroup on a Hilbert space $H$, $N$ is a nonlinearity defined on a subspace of $H$, $B$ is a linear operator on $H$, $(W_t)_{t\ge0}$ is a cylindrical Wiener process, as in \cite[Chapter 4.1.2]{DPZ14}, and $\sigma\ge0$.
+We make the following assumptions on the deterministic dynamics of \eqref{eq:ODE}.